juanifioren/django-oidc-provider/README.rst

 - Although OpenID was built on top of OAuth2, this isn't an OAuth2 server.
 Maybe in a future it will be.
 - This cover ``authorization_code`` flow and ``implicit`` flow, NO support for ``hybrid`` flow at this moment.
 - Only support for requesting Claims using Scope Values.
+- Despite that implementation MUST support TLS.
+You can make request without using SSL.
+There is no control on that.

 ************
 Installation